 Sometimes life makes it hard to keep our sleep/wake cycle on a healthy path.
 Things like jet lag, shift work, and even poor vision can disrupt the body’s normal melatonin cycle.
 Anything that causes us to get less light during the day, or too much light at night, can cause major circadian rhythm issues.
 If you have bright lights on during your evenings at home, the secretion of melatonin will be delayed, resulting in you feeling more alert despite the time of day.
-There are a variety of lights, blue light screen protectors, and dimmers that can be implemented to counteract this.
+There are a variety of subtle night lights, blue light screen protectors, and dimmers that can be implemented to counteract this.

 Keeping a Healthy Rhythm